bjornbytes/lovr-docs/guides/Callbacks_and_Modules.md

 You might be wondering what code to write in the different callbacks.
 Inside callbacks you'll often call into different modules to get LÖVR to do useful things.

-A module is just a Lua table that exposes a set of functions you can call.
+A module is a plain Lua table that exposes a set of functions you can call.
 Each module is responsible for a specific area of functionality.
 Some modules are relatively low level and, though useful, they often aren't used in smaller projects.
 The most commonly used modules are: